forsbergsskola-se/gp21-22-0427-agario-jonathan-jonsson/AssignmentInfo.md

   * Server starts a new Task to listen to incoming messages.
 (OBS! happens once and is not relating to player connecting)

 * Client
-  * The player enters their name
+  * The player enters their name on start screen and connects.
-  * Connects to the server and passing TcpClient to server
+  * Connects to the server and passing TcpClient to server, sending name.
   * Starts a new Task to read incoming messages
-  * Receives default data from server and player is spawned into the world.
+  * Receives ID +  default data from server and player is spawned into the world, keeping name from initial screen.

 # During the game
 * Server